aafulei/cpp-matrix-profile-with-dtw/README.md

 <img src="image/eu-dtw.png" width="300"/>

-*DTW has a keen nose for similarities, even if curves have been stretched or squeezed.*
+*DTW has a keen nose for similarities, even if curves have been stretched or squeezed.
+Source: XantaCross, Creative Commons.*

 ## Contents